 Provide the following information related to the actuary's best estimate of premium and claims for the single risk pool during the experience period reported in Worksheet 1, Section I, of the URRT.

-Note: Beginning in 2020, do not include transitional business in the experience period.
+Note: Beginning in 2020, transitional business is not included in the experience period.